VanOns/laraberg/README.md

 [![Gitter](https://badges.gitter.im/VanOns/laraberg.svg)](https://gitter.im/VanOns/laraberg?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Laraberg aims to provide an easy way to integrate the Gutenberg editor with your Laravel projects.
 It is built on top of the [GutenbergJS](https://github.com/front/gutenberg-js) project, implements all the necessary communication and adds an easy to use API.
+A demo can be found at [demo.laraberg.io](http://demo.laraberg.io/).
+If you would like to see an example of how to implement Laraberg you can take a look at the code from the demo  [over here](https://github.com/VanOns/laraberg-demo).

 # Table of Contents <!-- omit in toc -->
 - [Installation](#installation)